 Minutes: Motion by Windiate to approve the Minutes of September 17, 2019 with changes; seconded and passed 5-0.
 Changes as follows: A.5.
-EMT’s should be Paramedics, D.9.
-Two should be three, D.13.
+EMT’s should be Paramedics, D.13.
 Nor should be No, F.3. ends after rescue., D.4.
 She changed to Deb Graeber also resigned as Deputy Supervisor, unrelated to #3 above, effective immediately.
 Motion by Cook to approve the Minutes of Special Board Meeting October 7, 2019 with one typo (courtesies) corrected; seconded and passed 5-0.

 Correspondence and Announcements: None